 Based in Pasadena, Calif., CIT is an online-only bank that offers money market checking and high yield savings accounts, plus a wide range of CD products with terms ranging from six months to five years.
 It has unique CD products, such as an 11-month CD with no penalty for early withdrawals and Jumbo CDs with higher interest rates There’s also the ability to create custom CD laddering.

 CIT does not offer checking, but is a good option for those looking for higher-than-average interest rates on savings accounts.
-CIT Bank offers a 1.45 percent APY through its Savings Builder Account if you maintain a $25,000 balance or deposit $100 per month.
-That’s one of the highest rates in the country.
+CIT Bank offers a 0.40% APY through its Savings Builder Account if you maintain a $25,000 balance or deposit $100 per month.

 In California, CIT also operates OneWest Bank, which offers lower rates but eight branches in Pasadena and nearby cities.

 Based out of San Francisco, Bank of the West has more than 600 branches all over the West Coast and Midwest and offers checking, savings, CDs and investment products.
 It is a subsidiary of BNP Paribas.

 With the AnyDeposit checking account, customers can avoid a monthly account fee simply by making one deposit of any size each month.
 (Otherwise, the fee is $10.)
 Premier Checking customers can avoid the fee with a balance of $25,000.
 Basic savings accounts offer an APY of 0.02 percent on all balances.

 As far as CDs go, the Bank of the West offers APYs starting at 1.60% (depending on your state of residence) on 13-month CDs with a $25,000 minimum balance.

 As the fourth-largest U.S. bank, Wells Fargo is big enough that no one thinks of it as a “West Coast” bank.
 But with headquarters in San Francisco, it qualifies.
 And it’s worth noting that it has more than 1,000 branches and 4,000 ATMs on the coast, including 849 branches and 3,816 ATMs in California alone.